As several different wildfires rage in Southern California on Wednesday, officials issued smoke and air quality advisories.

 Smoke and ash from the Thomas Fire in Ventura County, officials warned, were producing varied levels of air pollution, with similar conditions possible "over the next several days."

-Residents - especially those with heart or lung diseases like asthma, older adults and children were - are advised to limit outdoor activities, including exercise, in areas where smoke or air quality warnings have been issued.
+Residents - especially those with heart or lung diseases like asthma, older adults and children - are advised to limit outdoor activities, including exercise, in areas where smoke or air quality warnings have been issued.
 They are also advised to use air filtering devices to help remove ash, soot and dust.

 Recommendations to Help Protect Yourself